ten-protocol/go-ten/README.md

 ## Getting Started
 The following section describes building the reference implementation of the Obscuro protocol, running the unit and integration tests, and deploying a local testnet for end-to-end testing.
-Obscuro is written in [go](https://go.dev) with the IDE of choice being [GoLand](https://www.jetbrains.com/go/) from Jetbrains.
+The reference implementation of Obscuro is written in [go](https://go.dev) with the IDE of choice being [GoLand](https://www.jetbrains.com/go/) from Jetbrains.
 Unless otherwise stated, all paths stated herein are relative to the root of the `go-obscuro` checkout.

 ### Dependencies